BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 # Relay Indexer and Source Locator

-### 16 February 2022
+### 27 February 2022

-These two features are new to the Windows build, but have been available in the Mac builds for a while.
+These two features are new to the Windows build; they have been available in the Mac builds for a while.
 They are intended to assist those designing NXSYS interlockings in pseudo-Lisp relay circuitry (which is the only way).

-These two functions exploit a command-line program, the *Relay Indexer*, which, unsurprisingly enough, is called `RelayIndex(.exe)`, the `.exe` suffix on Windows, not Mac, and in either case supplied self-standing in both distribution zip files.
+These two functions exploit a command-line program, the *Relay Indexer*, which is called `RelayIndex(.exe)`, the `.exe` suffix on Windows, not Mac.
+It is in the product directory under `Program Files` on Windows (but has no icon), and is in the distribution `.dmg` on the Mac.

 `RelayIndex` operates on an entire interlocking, from source.
-You direct it to the top-level `.trk` file, the same one you open in the application (NXSYS).
+You direct it to the top-level `.trk` file, the same one you would open in the application (NXSYS).
 It produces two files, a relay cross-reference, and a `TAGS` file, in the same folder as the source to which it was directed.
 They are both text files.
-You can place the output somewhere else with the `-o (--output)` control argument.
+You can place the output somewhere else with the <nobr>`-o (--output)`</nobr> control argument.

-We will discuss them independently.

 ## Relay cross-reference